 - Give context to your classmates in the presentation

 - What should your classmates expect when they watch your project

 - It does not suffice to simply turn in your final project video as your presentation

 Your project should be submitted with the following requirements satisfied:

 - Please embed your final project video into your HTML writeup.
 When inserting a video, please upload it to YouTube and use the embed feature.
-If you choose to upload your video to Canvas instead, you will not be able to embed.
-We will allow this if you prefer to not use YouTube.

 - By the deadline, submit a ZIP file containing your writeup and any necessary files for your implementation (such as still images, web files, etc) to the course’s submission tool.
 Your ZIP file should contain everything (except video - upload that to YouTube and embed it) that we need to evaluate the project: all HTML pages, images, and other supporting files (if applicable).
 Make sure your images and other media are included in the ZIP file and are relatively (not absolutely) linked.